echoromeo/pynobo/README.md

 ### Background Tasks

-Calling `start()` will first try to discover the Nobø Ecohub on the local network, unless an IP address is provided.
+Calling `start()` will first try to discover the Nobø Ecohub on the local network, unless `discover` is set to `False`, which required IP address and full serial (12 digits).
 If an IP address is provided, or the hub is discovered, it will attempt to connect to it, and if successful, start  the following tasks:

 * keep_alive - Send a periodic keep alive message to the hub
 * socket_receive - Handle incoming messages from the hub